 Today, the City of Abilene is a diversified agricultural community boasting a population of some 6,500 people.
 It remains the county seat of Dickinson County.

 The city provides a number of museums and attractions featuring its rich history including the Eisenhower Center, consisting of a Visitors Center, Presidential Museum, Research Library, and the original Eisenhower family home; the Dickinson County Historical Museum, which features life on the plains during the westward expansion period; the C.W.
 Parker Carousel, a 1900 National Landmark; American Indian Art Center dedicated to promoting native American artists in the region, and more.

 An absolute “must see” in Abilene is the reconstructed “Old Abilene Town.”
 An authentic replica of the cattle capital as it was during its roaring hey-days, Old Abilene Town is not far from the original townsite.
 Though most of the buildings have been recreated, several of them, including all of the log structures and the red schoolhouse, are the originals.

 They were moved to the site and rebuilt.
 The Merchant’s Hotel is an almost exact replica of the original hotel of the same name, and the Alamo Saloon is a duplicate of the most famous early day house that kept open around the clock to entertain the cowboys.

-The site is open all year, but from May through October, gunfighters can be seen on main street several times a day on weekends and stage coach rides are available.
+The site is open all year, but from May through October, gunfighters can be seen on the main street several times a day on weekends and stagecoach rides are available.
 Additionally, the Abilene & Smoky Valley Railway provides excursion tours of the Smoky Hill River Valley six days a week from May through October.